 This required course continues the path begun by the first semester of English 10.
 The course units will contain speech, writing, grammar, vocabulary, research, and literature components that promote higher level thinking and align with WI State Standards.
-Texts referenced include: Lord of the Flies by William Golding, Anthem by Ayn Rand, and other short stories, poetry, and nonfiction texts.
+Texts referenced include: Lord of the Flies by William Golding, and other short stories, poetry, and nonfiction texts.